Simple Tips For Pulling Graphite Heads

 Before we get into the nitty-gritty of pulling graphite, I at least want to explain our two industrial-strength golf shaft extender pullers.

-The Commercial EZ, for higher build quotas, as the name implies, adds a little heft plus sleeker performance like the Balanced Speed Handle.
-As always, they’re made in the USA in the heart of the Mitten State.
+As the name implies, the Commercial EZ is designed for higher build quotas and adds a little heft plus sleeker performance like the Balanced Speed Handle.
+As always, it’s made in the USA in the heart of the Mitten State.

 Mitchell Golf Steelclub Graphite Shaft Puller Commercial E-Z Model